-The local currency in Cambodia is Riel, however we suggest that you take US dollars to use as your currency.
-You will be able to use US dollars everywhere you go, plus it makes it easier to exchange the money once you get back home again too (if you need to).
+Riel is the local currency in Cambodia, however we suggest that you take US dollars to use as your currency.
+You will be able to use US dollars everywhere you go.
+Besides, it makes it easier to exchange the money once you get back home again too (if you need to).

 6. Popular places to visit in Cambodia

+Siem Reap and Phnom Penh are both touristy cities.
 We do recommend that you try to explore the more rural parts of Cambodia as well.
-Siem Reap and Phnom Penh are both touristy cities, so for a more authentic experience, try to include a few other destinations.
+For a more authentic experience, try to include a few other destinations.

 7. Take your bargaining skills with you

 As with most Asian countries it is important to bring your bargaining skills with you on the holiday.
 Bargaining is very normal in the marketplace, smaller souvenir shops as well as when you organise Tuk-Tuks and Taxi transfers.